 This is a Roman recipe, often pointed to as an early example of "cheesecake."

-Estimated Cooking Time: 40 minutes Cooking at: 425 F / 220 C / Gas Mark 7
+Cooking Temperature 220 C / 425 F / Gas Mark 7

-In a good-sized mixing bowl, beat the ricotta cheese with a spoon or electric mixer until it is smooth.
+- In a good-sized mixing bowl, beat the ricotta cheese with a spoon or electric mixer until it is smooth.
 Add the egg, bit a beat more to blend the egg in.
 Add the flour, and stir to make a consistent dough, but do not overmix.

-Oil the bay leaves, and place them on a cookie sheet.
+- Oil the bay leaves, and place them on a cookie sheet.
 Mould 4 flatbreads from the dough, and place each on top of a bay leaf.
 Cover, and bake until golden brown -- 35 to 40 minutes.
 Let cool on wire rack.

-Optional sweetened version of libum that the Romans also made: just before the libum are done, zap the honey in the microwave to warm it.
+- Optional sweetened version of libum that the Romans also made: just before the libum are done, zap the honey in the microwave to warm it.
 Spread the honey out over a dinner plate, and when the libum come out of the oven, place them to soak in the honey for about 30 minutes.

+You need to cover these while they are in the oven.
+Use an upside-down ovenproof dish.
 Arrange the libum closely enough together so that they can be covered by what you are using as a cover, but not touching each other.